 3.1 First period – From inception to activism

 In February 2006, a small group of Iranian activists gathered together to organize their protests against violations of human rights in the country.
-That effort lay the foundation of a larger vision that ultimately led to the establishment of an organization later known as Human Rights Activists in Iran.
-On those days, our members’ common interests were largely centered around defending political prisoners, and the group lacked any kind of resources but those available for free to the general public.
+That effort laid the foundation for a larger vision that ultimately led to the establishment of the organization that would come to be HRA.
+In those days, our members’ common interests were largely centered around defending political prisoners, and the group lacked any resources beyond those available for free to the general public.

-HRAI continued to thrive by relying on its young members’ energy, commitment and enthusiasm while operating in an ad hoc, trial and error fashion.
-But that small group eventually flourished into one of the biggest and oldest human rights organizations in the country.
+HRA continued to thrive by relying on its young members’ energy, commitment and enthusiasm while operating in an ad-hoc, trial-and-error fashion.
+But that small group eventually flourished into one of the biggest and most enduring rights organizations in the country.
 From those humble beginnings, the group quickly expanded its efforts beyond defending prisoners of conscience and attracted talented individuals to that end.

-In the following two years, HRAI members met with the families of victims affected by human rights violations and provided financial and moral support to political prisoners and their loved ones.
-Our members attended gatherings and actively collected information which was complied into a handbook used by everyone in the organization to further their knowledge.
-HRAI also staged several peaceful street campaigns, distributing handouts to educate the public.
+In the following two years, HRA members met with the families of victims affected by human rights violations and provided financial and moral support to political prisoners and their loved ones.
+Our members attended gatherings and actively collected information which was compiled into a handbook used by everyone in the organization to further their knowledge.
+HRA also staged several peaceful street campaigns, distributing handouts to educate the public.

 This period of our history lasted through February 2009.
-By that time, HRAI had succeed in establishing itself in the eyes of the public as a new organization committed to equality while opposing discrimination and autocracy in the society.
+By that time, HRA had succeed in establishing itself in the eyes of the public as a new organization committed to equality while opposing discrimination and autocracy in Iran.
 But before long, the first wave of arrests began to sweep over the organization.

 3.2 Second period – From activism to March 2, 2010

-As HRAI continued to grow, a large number of new members and partners joined the organization, and the public’s need to interact and communicate with us increased.
-During a short period of time when the country’s political atmosphere was slightly open, and activism was somewhat tolerated by the Islamic government, we officially registered our organization in Iran through legal means.
-This act brought about a series of fundamental changes to our infrastructure and policies, transforming HRAI from a semi-secret organization into one which openly operated in Iran.
+As HRA continued to grow, a large number of new members and partners joined the organization, and the public’s need to interact and communicate with us increased.
+During a short period of time when the country’s political atmosphere was relatively calm, and activism was somewhat tolerated by the Islamic government, we officially registered our organization in Iran through legal means.
+This act brought about a series of fundamental changes to our infrastructure and policies, transforming HRA from a semi-secret organization into one which openly operated in Iran.

-During this time, new committees were formed, and HRAI members began to take on specific responsibilities that allowed them to specialize in a particular area.
-Partly because of a relaxed political environment that dominated the country at the time, HRAI decided to disclose its leaders’ names publicly and expand its activities throughout the country.
+During this time, new committees were formed, and HRA members began to take on specific responsibilities that allowed them to specialize in specific areas.
+Partly because of the relaxed political environment that dominated the country at the time, HRA decided to disclose its leaders’ names publicly and expand its activities throughout the country.
 This decision was also a tactical maneuver designed to counteract the prevalent suspicion Iranian authorities have always had towards secret and semi-secret societies.
-By publicly disclosing the names of our leaders, we hoped to neutralize such suspicions that have historically led to brutal crackdowns in the past.
+By publicly disclosing the names of our leaders, we hoped to neutralize such suspicions that had historically led to brutal government crackdowns.